How to Make It All Add Up: Quantifying Cyber Business Interruption Exposures

 3. Identification of Risk Transfer Options

-Focusing on achieving these three key outcomes will help your organization develop an effective cyber BI risk management and recovery strategy and overcome the challenges posed by potentially devastating cyber events.
+Focusing on achieving these three key outcomes will help your organisation develop an effective cyber BI risk management and recovery strategy and overcome the challenges posed by potentially devastating cyber events